yukkeorg/sb4l/README.md

 Simple Webcam Broadcasting Tool For Linux (swbt4l)
 ===================================================

+__CAUTION : Not working on GStreamer 0.10.36+. determine in the cause of this problem.__

 swbt4l is a very simple webcam broadcasting tools with Shellscript and Python.
 This tools works, require other open source softwares. please see below.